 Indigenous Experiences

-In May 2021, Tk’emlúps te Secwépemc confirmed that the remains of 215 children were found at the grounds of the former Kamloops Indian Residential School.
-These missing children were students of the Kamloops Indian Residential School, which operated from 1890 to 1978.
+In May 2021, Tk̓emlúps te Secwépemc confirmed the presence of 215 unmarked graves on the grounds of the former Kamloops Indian Residential School which operated from 1893 to 1977.

-This work was carried out by the C7élksten̓s re Secwépemc ne Ck̓úl̓tens ell ne Xqwelténs (Tk’emlúps te Secwépemc Language and Culture Department), alongside ceremonial Knowledge Keepers, with ground penetrating radar technology.
-More than 4,100 children died while attending residential schools across Canada.
+This work took months of pre-planning and organization.
+It was carried out by Ck̓ul̓tenéllcw-kt ell Le Q̓7es te Tsúwet ne Secwepemcúl̓ecw (the Secwépemc Museum and Heritage Park) under the management of C7élksten̓s re Secwépemc ne Ck̓úl̓tens ell ne Xqwelténs (Tk’emlúps te Secwépemc Language and Culture Department), with the support and guidance of ceremonial knowledge keepers, Natural Resources Cultural Manager, and Chief and Council.
+A Specialist who worked with ground penetrating radar technology found only a fraction of more than 4,100 children who died while attending residential schools across Canada.

 4 Generations Creations